 “Detective,” I said.
 “You’re denying the evidence of your own senses.”

-Nicole stared at me good five seconds, then back at Twil.
+Nicole stared at me for a good five seconds, then back at Twil.
 She shook her head.
 “Werewolves don’t exist.”

 “God dammit,” I whispered.

 “Fuckin’ do it again if you need,” Twil huffed.

 “No!
 No, thank you, no.” Nicole swallowed hard and took a deep breath.
 Twil snorted with derision.
 “That couldn’t have been real, that wasn’t real.
 Werewolves don’t exist.
 You are not a werewolf, you’re a con artist, you-”

 No warning this time, fake countdown or otherwise, though she was prepared for Lozzie, catching the smaller girl’s flying hug in mid-leap with one arm.
 Nicole started screaming her head off – and increased in volume when Twil reached for her.
 Failing, kicking with her bound legs, one mis-aimed strike thwacked Twil full in the snout.
 The werewolf jerked back, growling.

 “Twil, stop, it,” I snapped.
 “The neighbours are going to hear her.”